 - 2. Configure anonymous FTP in Services $\rightarrow$ FTP by setting the following attributes: - check the box Allow Anonymous Login - Path: browse to the volume/dataset/directory to be shared - 3.
 Start the FTP service in Services → Control Services.
-Click the red OFF button next to FTP.
-After a second or so, it will change to a blue ON, indicating that the service has been enabled. - 4.
+Click the Start Now button next to FTP.
+The FTP service takes a second or so to start.
+The indicator changes to green to show that the service is running, and the button changes to Stop Now. - 4.
 Test the connection from a client using a utility such as Filezilla (https://filezilla-project.org/).